goldbergyoni/nodebestpractices/README.md

 ## ![✔] 1.3 Wrap common utilities as NPM packages

-**TL;DR:** In a large app that constitues multiple code base, cross-cutting-conern utilities like logger, encryption and a like, should be wrapped by your own code and exposed as private NPM packages.
+**TL;DR:** In a large app that constitutes a large code base, cross-cutting-concern utilities like logger, encryption and alike, should be wrapped by your own code and exposed as private NPM packages.
 This allows sharing them among multiple code bases and projects

 **Otherwise:** You'll have to invent your own deployment and dependency wheel